Where to Stay Near Chelsea Flower Show

-Each year anyone with a love of plants starts making their plans to visit the Chelsea Flower Show.
-Here are some of the best places to stay for 2020.
+Each year anyone with a love of plants starts making their plans to visit Chelsea Flower Show.
+Here are some of the best places to stay and things to do nearby.

-Each year as soon as Spring arrives, anyone with a love of plants starts making their plans to visit the Chelsea Flower Show, held in the grounds of West London's Royal Hospital Chelsea.
-Attended by a wealth of celebrities including the Queen herself, the show displays a vast range of exotic botany from all corners of the globe.
+Each year, as soon as spring arrives, anyone with a love of plants starts making their plans to visit the Chelsea Flower Show in London.
+The show, formally known as the 'Great Spring Show', is held in the grounds of Royal Hospital Chelsea and is attended by a wealth of celebrities including the Queen (as well as fabulous folk like you, of course).
+The show displays a vast range of exotic botany from all corners of the globe and provides plenty of garden inspiration.

-During the show in Chelsea, this year from May 19th – May 23rd, you’ll no doubt be spoilt for choice on what to do during your visit.
-Not only can you get inspired by the incredibly diverse range of plants on display, but you can also take part in an interactive workshop.
-Try your best at making a luxury botanical cocktail, give the topiary workshop a go - or if you’re not feeling too confident - a simple introduction to garden design might be more appealing.
+During the show in Chelsea, you’ll no doubt be spoilt for choice on what to do during your visit.
+Not only can you get inspired by the incredibly diverse range of plants on display, but you can also take part in interactive workshops and activities.
+Try your hand at making a luxury botanical cocktail, give the topiary workshop a go - or if you’re not feeling too confident - a simple introduction to garden design might be more appealing.
 If you're remotely green-fingered you might want to get your hands on a ticket.
 When you do manage to grab one, let Plum Guide make things a bit easier for you by helping you out with accommodation for your stay.

 There is no official dress code at the Chelsea Flower Show, but if you feel like dressing up, you certainly won't be alone.
 Any excuse to show off those glad rags...